tyborgg/CS100-Labs-Final-Project/README.md

  ## Installation/Usage
  > Instructions on installing and running your application
+ > In order to run the Maze Game a few things must be installed to your local machine.
+The first thing is an IDE that has the capability to run c++ code(Visual Studios - Community).
+Once you have installed that, you are going to want to download the free open source library used for the program called OpenCV.
+Follow the instructions on how to properly include all libraries and respective includes for your IDE.
+Lastly, you must download all images and video files to a known location on your local machine.
+These paths to these image and video files will allow specific images and/or videos to be displauyed based on the user input.
+Thank you for reading!
+Happy gaming and enjoy...
+ >#THE MAZE GAME
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.